LINDA SAMMARITAN

 Short Stories in Anthologies

-While I enjoy reading fantasy and science fiction, I don’t write in those genres.
-My writing portrays real life, and each of my published short stories is grounded in a true event.
+While I enjoy reading all genres of fiction, my writing portrays real life, and each of my published short stories is grounded in a true event.

 “Right 232” in Light Bearers is nonfiction.
 My father never told us what happened until years after his miracle.